Which is the best movie streaming box for under £100? Roku Streaming Stick vs Apple TV vs Chromecast and more

 What is it?

-A separate, compatible games controller is available in the US too (for $39.99) which illustrates that gaming is equally high on Amazon's agenda as movies, TV shows and other content.
+A separate, compatible games controller will be available too (for £34.99) which illustrates that gaming is equally high on Amazon's agenda as movies, TV shows and other content.

 Like with Apple TV, the Amazon Fire TV immediately offers Amazon-based content as soon as you fire it up.
 It offers music, movies, TV shows - some to buy and some to rent - and the box is intrinsically linked with Amazon Prime Instant, the company's subscription service.
-However, other, rival services will also be available in the apps section, including Netflix, Hulu Plus and YouTube.
+However, other, rival services will also be available in the apps section, including Netflix, Sky News and YouTube.

 The big draw though, when compared with its closest competitors in box terms, is the vast games library Amazon promises.
-It says that there are "thousands" of games available from day one, many of which offer multi-player gaming across Amazon devices.
-You can play on a Fire TV against someone on a Kindle Fire tablet, for example.
+There are thousands of games already available, many of which offer multi-player gaming across Amazon devices.
+You can play on a Fire TV against someone on a Fire tablet, for example.

 Amazon has used hindsight to create a serious challenger in the streaming box space, one that is capable of so much.
-It might lack slightly on the content app side at present, but it has only just been launched.
+It might lack slightly on the content app side at present, but it is only just getting a wider launch.
 There's plenty of Amazon's own content to access in the meantime.

 The gaming aspect is an interesting one.
 Many have tried to enter the microconsole sphere of late and have, mostly, failed.
 However, as this is not the Fire TV's primary use, it offers a bonus that few others can match - Roku 3 has some games, but not many, and the Xtreamer Multi-Console is more for tech-heads than families.